Mollert/stockPortfolio/README.md

-# stockPortfolio
-A listing and total of stocks on a portfolio
+A listing and total of stocks in a portfolio.